DataDog/documentation/content/en/synthetics/browser_tests/safari.md

 ### Can I run Safari tests from managed locations?

 **No**.
-Safari browser tests are limited to a dedicated Safari private location in your account.
-See [list of Synthetics Private Locations][2].
+Safari Browser Tests are limited to a dedicated Safari private location in your account.
+See [list of Synthetics Monitoring Private Locations][2].

-**Note**: An API key named `API Key managed by synthetics-platform` with the label `MANAGED` was created and added to your org in order to create this dedicated Safari private location. **Do not revoke this key** as it is required to enable Safari testing.
+**Note**: An API key named `API Key managed by synthetics-platform` with the label `MANAGED` was created and added to your org to create this dedicated Safari private location. **Do not revoke this key** as it is required to enable Safari testing.

 In the context of this Preview, it is **expected** that some monitors may be triggered for this private location.
 The monitors can be resolved by ignoring the `synthetics-safari-private-beta:true` tag.